-In 2012, the last year for which final statistical data has been compiled, domestic animal agriculture consumed 30.4 million tons of soybean meal — by far the largest source of soybean meal demand.
-This was an increase of about one million tons in a year when the quantity of grains fed to animals actually fell by seven million tons, of more than five percent.
+In 2014, the last year for which final statistical data has been compiled, domestic animal agriculture consumed 26.4 million metric tons of soybean meal — by far the largest source of soybean meal demand.
 Animal agriculture encompasses mainly beef cattle, hogs, broilers, turkeys, eggs, sheep, dairy, and aquaculture.
 Future soybean demand is tightly linked to the health of these industries.

-The other issues faring US animal agriculture have not gone away either.
+U.S. animal agriculture has its issues.
 Per capita meat consumption has been challenged, and consumer demand remains tepid due to the economy.
 Development of additional production facilities often faces local opposition.
 And environmental regulations and uncertainties over implementation of the Food Safety Act have further dampened enthusiasm about investment in the sector.

 Consequently, actions to maintain and expand animal agriculture in the United States — by supporting its long-term competitiveness – are of critical importance to the soybean sector.

 In order to take effective action at the state and local levels in support of animal agriculture, one needs data and analysis on the economic importance of the industry at those levels.
-The United Soybean Board contracted with Agralytica (formerly Promar International) to provide current estimates of the economic impacts of animal agriculture at the national, state and local levels.
+The United Soybean Board contracted with Decision Innovation Soliutions to provide current estimates of the economic impacts of animal agriculture at the national, state and local levels.

 This study provides the most recent data on livestock, poultry, and aquaculture output, their soybean meal usage, and the benefits animal agriculture brings to each individual state and the national economy as a whole.